justablob/ketchup2/README.md

+## !!!
+BIGASS DISCLAIMER !!!
+***TLDR; I'm deprecating Ketchup2 before it was even properly released.***
+**There are proofs out there that prove that it is impossible to build a secure password-based key exchange like this one without public-key cryptography.
+Ketchup2, like many other "aPAKE"s is very vulnerable to offline dictionary attacks.
+While this wouldn't be an issue if users used strong passwords and changed them for every website, in practice, this isn't done often.
+A credential stuffing attack can potentially break Ketchup2 in a few hours.
+PLEASE don't use it for password-based authentication.
+I'll be working on another mechanism intended for securely generated credentials (like API keys) that will use part of the foundation from Ketchup2.
+I learned a lot while programming this but I'd rather leave it to real professionals now.
+Check out OPAQUE, a new aPAKE using OPRFs, basically elliptic curves where the keyholder doesn't see the input or the output.
+Really interesting new concept, I don't understand it well enough yet to write an implementation.**

 ```

 DISCLAIMER 1: KETCHUP2 WAS NOT PEER-REVIEWED.
 DO NOT USE FOR ANY PROJECTS UNDER ANY CIRCUMSTANCES.
 YOU WILL MOST LIKELY REGRET IT.